blcmill/01a-Exercises-Arithmatic/README.md

 # 01a-Exercises-Arithmatic

+This program, by Blake Miller, fulfills the requirements of Exercise 1 in ILS-Z399 at Indiana University.
+This program was created in 2018 under the GNU GPL.
+My edits to the program are entirely in the comments, answering the questions posed by the exercise.
+What follows is the assignment description, fully intact.

+---

 Let's start writing some Python code!
 This is the first set of exercises for ILS-Z399.
 To complete these exercises:

 Open the IDLE program that came with your Python installation.
 Use IDLE to interpret the Python code and answer the questions in the file.